nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

   ]
 }
 ```
-Replace `orca-primary` with the name of your orca bucket.

 The Principal value is the AWS root user for your Cumulus application that will
 access the ORCA archive bucket.
+See the Archive Bucket instructions for assistance getting this value.

-Replace the number in `arn:aws:iam::909121343565:root` with the value of your
+Replace the number in `arn:aws:iam::909121343565:root` with the value of your account number.
-account number.
+See the Archive Bucket instructions for assistance getting this value.

 The Resource value is the bucket and bucket paths that the Cumulus application
 can access.
 Replace `sandbox-orca-glacier-archive` with the name